tytydraco/yessleep/out/The_one_that_got_away.md

 “What’s this?”
 He asked.
 My spine straightened, going rigid underneath his touch as a calloused finger traced the line of dried blood on my forearm.

 “Nothing.”
-I shrugged, and his grip loosened, removing his arms from where he had nestled them and shifting to a barstool.
+I shrugged, and his grip loosened.
+He removed his arms from where he had nestled them and shifted to a barstool to regard me curiously.

 “There’s gauze in my truck.”